Area of expertise

 Hello!
 Jeremy Brunaccioni here, writing from my kindergarten classroom in Massachusetts.
-For more about the picture books I use to teach, follow my earlier posts on the Scholastic blog, Kid Lit Kit and my recent posts on the Top Teaching blog.
+For more about the picture books I use to teach, follow my posts on the Scholastic blog, Kid Lit Kit.

 I received my BA in Art History from the University of Massachusetts, Amherst while working as a member of the education staff for the Pocumtuck Valley Memorial Association in Historic Deerfield.
 After a few years of working with students in museum settings, I returned to UMASS for a MA in Early Childhood Education.

 With my teaching certificate in hand, I began working at the Gill Elementary School, During my years there, I taught kindergarten, 1st, and 3rd grade.
 I also worked as the special events coordinator and window display designer at an independent bookstore for a number of years.
 It was a great opportunity for me to network with teachers and authors alike.
 Meeting folks like Holly Hobbie, Jan Brett, Ed Emberley, David Costello, and Tom Brokaw was a thrill.
 For the past 4 years, I’ve been teaching in my present school.